ubclaunchpad/Internado/README.md

 ```
 to create an empty `job` table.

-In a different tab, navigate to the `data_acquisition` directory.
+In a different terminal, navigate to the `data_acquisition` directory.

-Use [pipenv](https://pipenv.readthedocs.io/en/latest/), a Python dependency manager, to install any missing requirements.
+Use [pipenv](https://pipenv.readthedocs.io/en/latest/), a Python dependency and environment manager, to install any missing requirements.
 Note that we're using Python 3.
+Pipenv will install the correct version of Python based on the Pipfile, but make sure you're using a Python 3 pip.
 ```console
 foo@bar:~$ pip install pipenv
 foo@bar:~$ pipenv install